-Class 1 NICs: Expenses and allowances: Motoring expenses (including mileage allowances) paid on or after 6.4.02: Use of the Inland Revenue Approved Mileage Rate
+Class 1 NICs: Expenses and Allowances: Motoring Expenses (including mileage allowances) paid on or after 6 April 2002: Use of the Inland Revenue Approved Mileage Rate

 For more information about the meaning of the qualifying amount see NIM05830.